-If you decide to demolish a building you may not necessarily get planning permission to rebuild, even if the existing building is damaged due to fire or storms.
-For more information visit: Planning Portal, demolition
+Please note, if you decide to demolish a building you may not necessarily get planning permission to rebuild, even if the existing building is damaged due to fire or storms.
+For more information visit: Planning Portal - Demolition - planning permission